wildonion/hadead/README.md

 ## 🚧 WIP

-* cookie session with private key based on ed25519 keypair for time hash api and rate limiting by signing a request using the private key
+* cookie session with private key based on wallexerr keypairs for time hash api and rate limiting by signing a request using the private key